Phone: 01825 769000 | Email: info@springharvest.org

 Sim is the senior leader of Freedom Church in Romsey, Hampshire.
 As a church leader for over 20 years, Sim loves to support the local church through investing in leadership and is committed to training, mentoring and releasing leaders for the church all around the world.

-Terry Waite CBE had led an unusual life, having worked as an advisor to both the Archbishop of Canterbury (the late Robert Runcie); and the first African Archbishop of Uganda (Erica Sabiti).
+Terry Waite CBE has led an unusual life, having worked as an advisor to both the Archbishop of Canterbury (the late Robert Runcie); and the first African Archbishop of Uganda (Erica Sabiti).
 He also spent many years as a hostage negotiator meeting with General Idi Amin, Col. Ghadaffi, Iranian revolutionary Guards and Hezbollah.
 Taken hostage in Lebanon, he spent almost five years in strict solitary confinement.
 He has written several books and although long past retirement age he continues to write, lecture and involve himself in many charitable activities.